yannickjemmely/Mida/README.md

 It's possible to lose all your capital.
 These products may not be suitable for everyone, you should ensure that you understand the risks involved.
 Furthermore, Mida is not responsible
 for: commissions or other taxes applied to your operations, they depend on your broker;
-any technical inconvenience that may lead to money loss (for example a stop loss not being set).
+and any technical inconvenience that may lead to money loss, for example a stop loss not being set.

 ## Usage
 Below some introductory usage examples, for the complete documentation, please refer to the [API documentation](https://github.com/).
+Operating is possible with any broker supporting Web MetaTrader 4/5 and any broker directly integrated in Mida.

 ### Broker account login
-Operating is possible with any broker supporting Web MetaTrader 4/5 and any broker directly integrated in Mida.

 How to login into a MetaTrader 4 account.
 ```typescript
 const myAccount = await MidaBroker.login("MT4", {